gruntjs/grunt-contrib-uglify/README.md

 #### screwIE8
 Type: `Boolean`
-Default: `false`
+Default: `true`

-Pass this flag if you don't care about full compliance with Internet Explorer 6-8 quirks.
+Set this to `false` if you still care about full compliance with Internet Explorer 6-8 quirks.

 #### mangleProperties
 Type: `Boolean` `Object`